 In the CSS Basics for Bloggers article, we went through the basics of CSS selectors.
 In this article, we will go a bit further and show you how you can apply this knowledge to make your blog look amazing.

 Classes and ids are HTML element attributes that are very common in web development.
 So why should you, as a blogger or website owner, learn how to use them?

 - If you are making small styling tweaks to your posts/pages regularly, they will save you a lot of time.

-- They will enable you to do changes you couldn’t do before.
+- You’ll be able to make changes you couldn’t before.

 - It will take very little time to get a grasp of them.

 Classes are used to style HTML elements with the same class name.
-They can be used as many times as you want on a web page.
-Some parts of your blog posts, such as headings and links, are repetitive and you want them styled consistently throughout your blog.
+They can be used multiple times on a web page.
+Some parts of your blog posts, such as headings and links, are repetitive, and you want them styled consistently throughout your blog.
 Classes can be a huge time saver in these cases.

 So let’s look at a specific example.
-You can have many h2 headings on a single blog post and you want all of these look the same in all of your blog posts.
-To achieve that without using classes, you would have to apply styles to each of these h2 headings every single time, just as in the example below.
+You have many h2 headings on a single blog post, and you want all of these look the same in all of your blog posts.
+Without using classes, you would have to style every single h2 heading on your blog, just as in the example below.

 <h2 style="color:blue; font-size:30px;">This is a heading</h2>